Past Research Grants

 Janice Post-White, Ph.D., M.S.N.

-University Of Minnesota, Minneapolis, Minnesota
+University Of Minnesota, Minneapolis, MN

 The purpose of this study was to determine if massage therapy reduces anxiety and fatigue in children with cancer and their parents, and if massage reduces pain and nausea in children undergoing chemotherapy for cancer.
 Participants for this study were children ages 1-18 with cancer who were receiving chemotherapy and had at least one parent.
 Seventeen children participated in the study.

 The children received full body massages once a week for four weeks and parents received seated massages once a week for four weeks.
 Subjects in the control group participated in quiet time sessions of the same frequency and duration.